justinmeiners/efficient-programming-with-components/04_instrumented.md

 mechanisms known to humankind.
 What you can do right now in C++, you cannot really do in any other language.
-But, it requires patience, determination, and genius.
+But it requires patience, determination and genius.
 Whatever decisions he made in 1979 didn't lead to a stalemate later on.
 There is some ugly stuff, but you could avoid it.